• Skip to primary navigation

 3. Give Handmade Gifts

-Here are some simple, frugal ideas for handmade gifts:
+Here are some simple, frugal holiday ideas for handmade gifts:

 • Homemade cookies or any baked good wrapped in fun, holiday packaging.